 Money market instruments may comprise up to 49 % of the fund assets.
+397 days or less prior to the end of the term of the investment fund, the fund may purchase money market instruments as permitted by law.

-Not fully paid-in securities or money market instruments and subscription rights for such instruments or other not fully paid-in financial instruments may only be purchased for up to 10 % of the fund assets.
+The fund may purchase not fully paid-in securities or money market instruments and subscription rights for such instruments or other not fully paid-in financial instruments.